 Changing your licence class

 Heavy vehicle drivers (classes LR, MR, HR, HC or MC) can choose to change their licence to a class C (car only) at any time and at no cost.
-You will need to visit a Roads and Maritime registry or Service NSW centre to make the change.
+You will need to visit a Service NSW centre to make the change.

-The Are you fit to drive? section on the Roads and Maritime website includes details of the tests and standards used to ensure that all drivers are medically fit and competent to drive.
+The Transport for NSW website has more details on getting a heavy vehicle licence, while the Are you fit to drive? section has information about the tests and standards used to ensure that all drivers are medically fit and competent to drive.